powsybl/powsybl-core/docs/user/configuration/limit-violation-default-filter.md

 The `minBaseVoltage` property is an optional property that defines a threshold value for the nominal voltage of the voltage levels.
 The default value of this property is `0`.

 **violationTypes**
-The `violationTypes` property is an optional property that defines a list of `com.powsybl.security.LimitViolationType` used for violations filtering. a violation is displayed if its type is in the list.
+The `violationTypes` property is an optional property that defines a list of `com.powsybl.contingency.violations.LimitViolationType` used for violations filtering. a violation is displayed if its type is in the list.
 The available `LimitViolationType` values are:
 - CURRENT
 - LOW_VOLTAGE
 - HIGH_VOLTAGE